 But regardless of the path taken, all those on the journey to a bachelor's degree are likely to ask themselves somewhere along the way, “Am I ready?”
 Here are five ways to gauge if you are:

 It’s been some time since you graduated from high school or earned your GED, and as one of the growing number of adult learners ready to earn a degree online, you’ve already accumulated valuable life experience since your secondary school days.
 As you explore degree options, you may be eligible to earn credit for college courses you’ve taken previously, or for life experiences ranging from military service to professional development.

 You’ve discovered your passion

 A 2016 study showed that 55% of students surveyed had settled on a degree before selecting an online university for postsecondary education.* You’ve inventoried your interests, skills, and talents, and examined projected post-graduation career outlooks.
-If you are still caught between passions, a career services center can be useful in helping you clarify your ultimate goal.
+If you are still caught between passions, a career planning and development center can be useful in helping you clarify your ultimate goal.

 You’ve found the university that’s right for you

 After researching a wide range of online schools, you’ve decided to pursue your degree within an accredited university that provides the exciting and challenging mix of educational opportunities you seek.
 An online education puts learning at your fingertips 24/7, and can also offer residencies and practica and internships to give you valuable, real-world experience.
 Earning a degree online will also provide the flexibility you seek, allowing you to blend your studies with the richness of your everyday life—a job, family, friends, hobbies.
 Students cite flexible class schedules as one of the top reasons for choosing online courses.* Flexible start dates and learning formats are among the options that will help you maintain harmony in your busy life.